Resolving the emission regions of the Crab pulsar's giant pulses: Scintillation Properties

 \subsection{The Dynamic Spectrum of the Main Pulse}

-During our observation, the scattering time in the Crab was relatively small, smaller than the intrinsic duration of the pulses, such that we can resolve scintillation patterns in frequency.
-We can thus construct the dynamic spectrum $I(t, \nu)$ by simply summing giant pulse spectra, normalizing each time bin by the total flux within that bin.
+We construct the dynamic spectrum $I(t, \nu)$ by simply summing giant pulse spectra in each time bin.
+Since we wish to observe the scintillation pattern rather than the vast intrinsic intensity variations between giant pulses, we normalize each time bin by the total flux within that bin.
 While there will still be structure in the dynamic spectrum owing to the intrinsic time structure of the giant pulses \citep{cordes+04}, any features in frequency which correlate in time should only be associated with scintillation.
 We show a 20 minute segment of the dynamic spectrum in Figure~\ref{figure:dynspec}.
 While noisy, the dynamic spectrum shows scintillation features.
-They are resolved by our time and frequency bin sizes of 4\,s and 250\,kHz, respectively, but only by a few bins, suggesting that the scintillation timescale and bandwidth are larger than our bin sizes by a factor of a few.
+They are resolved by our time and frequency bin sizes of 4\,s and 250\,kHz, respectively, but only by a few bins, suggesting that the scintillation timescale and bandwidth are larger than our bin sizes by a factor of a few (consistent with $\nu_{\rm decorr}=1.10\pm0.02\,$MHz, $t_{\rm scint}=9.2\pm0.13\,$s measured below).